 Over the years, as the band’s membership changed, Hatchet pressed on as bandleader and sole female, fearlessly guiding her crew through the 2013 self-release of their first album, Live Ya Life.
 A collaboration with legendary hardcore singer HR of Bad Brains soon followed, that culminated in the 2014 EP Quest (released on Morphius Records).
 After suffering the sudden death of saxophonist, backing vocalist, and dear friend Doc Night in 2015, the band made an impressive return with the 2017 Jump Up Records release, The District 7”.

-Twice the Bonnets have backed Roddy Radiation, founding lead guitarist of the 2 Tone pioneers, The Specials.
-In advance of the 2015 run, the Bonnets released a video for their version of “Tropical London”, a contribution to Smelvis Records’ tribute to Rancid, Hooligans United.
-The video has since been viewed over 17 thousand times on YouTube.
-Their 2018 stint culminated with their second appearance at the Supernova International Ska Festival, playing one Scotch Bonnets’ set and one backing Roddy.
+The US backing band of choice for The Specials’ founding lead guitarist Roddy Radiation, The Scotch Bonnets have collaborated with the 2-Tone pioneer twice, in 2015 and 2018.
+In advance of their first tour together, in 2015, the Bonnets released a video for “Tropical London”, their contribution to Smelvis Records’ tribute to Rancid, Hooligans United.
+The video has since been viewed on YouTube more than 18 thousand times.
+The highlight of their 2018 collaboration was the band’s second appearance at the Supernova International Ska Festival, where they played one Scotch Bonnets’ set and a second set backing Roddy.